ZeroX-DG/Animate.py/README.md

 ## Installation
 This module use for python 2.x.<br />
-1.Just download animate.py from github and add the file to the same dir of your code.
+1. Just download animate.py from github and add the file to the same dir of your code.
-2.Import animate.py using this code:
+2. Import animate.py using this code:
 ```
 import animate
 ```
-3.Then use one of these effects:
+3. Then use one of these effects
 ..*`Typing`
 ..*`Bounce`
 ..*`Frame`